-Blake Shelton, Gwen Stefani 2017: People’s Sexiest Man Alive Reveals What GF Thinks Of Him Being Younger
+Blake Shelton, Gwen Stefani 2017: ‘People’s Sexiest Man Alive Reveals What GF Thinks Of Him Being Younger

 “[Gwen] doesn’t believe she will be proposed to this year because of Blake’s schedule,” a source told Hollywood Life.
 “Once The Voice goes live, Blake goes into full work mode and puts all his focus into the show.”

-The insider then added that Blake Shelton so ready to nab another win for his team that he is “mostly putting his attention on all things work-related.”
+The insider then added that Blake Shelton is so ready to nab another win for his team that he is “mostly putting his attention on all things work-related.”
 Despite his busy schedule, many are still convinced that wedding bells will be ringing sooner or later for the loved-up couple.

 Gwen Stefani previously shocked the world when she ended her 14-year marriage to Gavin Rossdale, after his infamous cheating scandal with the nanny.
 The 48-year-old singer shares three children, 11-year-old Kingston, 9-year-old Zuma, and 3-year-old Apollo, with the lead singer and rhythm guitarist of the rock band Bush.